linux-china/nats-spring-boot-starter/README.md

 # Spring Cloud Stream Binder for NATS

-Please official Spring Cloud Stream Binder for
+Use official Spring Cloud Stream Binder for
 NATS [nats-spring-cloud-stream-binder](https://github.com/nats-io/spring-nats).

 **Tips**: nats-spring-boot-starter is based on spring-nats, and you can use both of them in your project.